danielfett/draft-dpop/mainmatter.md

 Host: server.example.com
 Authorization: Basic czZCaGRSa3F0MzpnWDFmQmF0M2JW
 Content-Type: application/x-www-form-urlencoded;charset=UTF-8
+DPoP-Binding: eyJhbGciOiJSU0ExXzUi ...

 grant_type=authorization_code
 &code=SplxlOBeZQQYbYS6WxSbIA
 &redirect_uri=https%3A%2F%2Fclient%2Eexample%2Ecom%2Fcb
-&dpop_binding=eyJhbGciOiJSU0ExXzUi ...
 (remainder of JWK omitted for brevity)
 ~~~
 !---
 Figure 2: Token Request for a DPoP bound token.

-The parameter `dpop_binding` MUST contain a JWT signed using the
+The header `DPoP-Binding` MUST contain a JWT signed using the
 asymmetric key chosen by the client.
 The header of the JWT contains
 the following fields: